Długa Street, Bydgoszcz: Architecture

 Columns and pilasters also appear in window frames and door openings, usually topped by a frontage and more rarely with decorated friezes.

 Edifices constructed or rebuilt in the 1870s have richer decorations, mainly with a Neo-Renaissance style.
 Classical architecture decorative elements have been combined with elements of Renaissance origin and bossage or railings.
 Among such houses, those at Nr.32 and 35 stand out.

 Neo-Renaissance style has been popular in these houses from the end of the 19th, as it was at the time in the German Empire, France and throughout northern Europe.
 Facades display red or yellow bricks, contrasting with bright, plastered detail, stone-like decoration.
 Compositions are dominated by symmetry and horizontal divisions.
-Roofs are generally masarded, with peaks embellished with volutes, completed by pinnacles or figures: it is the case in houses at Nr.12, 24, 34 & 46.
+Roofs are generally mansarded, with peaks embellished with volutes, completed by pinnacles or figures: it is the case in houses at Nr.12, 24, 34 & 46.

 Many houses on Długa Street were also rebuilt in the second half of the 20th century: some were even dismantled before being reconstructed again.
 Between 1976 and 1982, houses from Nr.13 to 21 have undergone such process, another stage of thorough restoration has occurred after 2000.
 In 2014, Bydgoszcz's Mayor has begun to issue administrative orders to landlords compelling them to carry out renovation works: such was the instance for houses at Nr.10, 13, 14, 15, 16, 17, and 58.

 Many properties had been recognized as historical monuments.
 In 2015, in the heritage list of Kuyavian-Pomeranian Voivodeship 12 sites located on Długa Street were listed.

 Most significant buildings in the street include: